The Academy - San Francisco @ McAteer

 In 2012, the Academy received a 6 – accreditation through the Western Association of Schools and Colleges (WASC).

-The Academy of Arts and Sciences runs an ExCEL afterschool program from 3:30 to 6:30 PM, which includes academic tutoring, enrichment activities, CAHSEE prep and credit recovery.
+The Academy - San Francisco @ McAteer runs an ExCEL afterschool program from 3:30 to 6:30 PM, which includes academic tutoring, enrichment activities, CAHSEE prep and credit recovery.
 All Academy student-athletes attend mandatory study hall through the afterschool program.
 Activities include Graffiti Arts, Cooking Club, and a Hip Hop Recording Studio.
 Students receive academic support as well as informal mentoring, through the relationships they build with our dynamic staff.

 Special Education Programs